SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"I understand this is hard, but now is not the time for failure.
 You NEED their help.
 Just like they need you."*

-"I know, it's just so hard after so long of the status quo."
+"I know, it's just so hard when I've been like this for so long."

 *"You need to try again, and again, until you do it and get the help you need."*